 The best time to visit Great Sand Dunes National Park depends on your interests and your tolerance for inclement weather and/or crowds.
 There are lots of factors to consider when planning your trip here.

-May and June are both very busy months to visit the park, as this is when Medano Creek is at its peak.
+May and June are very busy months for visiting the park, as this is when Medano Creek is at its peak.
 Families flock here so kids can play in the creek.
 Campsites fill up well in advance at this time.